-Saudi man dies of MERS virusAugust 28th, 2013 in Diseases, Conditions, Syndromes /
+Saudi man dies of MERS virusAugust 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A Saudi man has died of the coronavirus MERS, bringing the kingdom's death toll from the SARS-like virus to 42, health authorities said Wednesday, adding a new case was registered.